mdn/content/files/en-us/web/css/css_multicol_layout/index.md

 ---
-title: CSS Multi-column Layout
+title: CSS multi-column layout
-slug: Web/CSS/CSS_Columns
+slug: Web/CSS/CSS_multicol_layout
 page-type: css-module
 spec-urls: https://drafts.csswg.org/css-multicol/
 ---

 {{CSSRef("CSS3 Multicol")}}

-**CSS Multi-column Layout** is a module of CSS that adds support for multi-column layouts.
-Support is included for establishing the number of columns in a layout, as well as how content should flow from column to column, gap sizes between columns, and column dividing lines (known as column rules) along with their appearance.
+The **CSS multi-column layout** module provides support for multi-column layouts, including support for establishing the number of columns in a layout, how content should flow from column to column, gap sizes between columns, and column dividing lines (known as column rules) along with their appearance.

 ## Basic example